gruntjs-updater/grunt-deploy-site/README.md

 A commit message to include for the deployment

+#### options.deploy_url
+Type: `String`
+Default value: `N/A`

+If set, the supplied URL will open in a browser window

 ### Usage Examples

 #### Default Options
 In this example, the contents of the `dist` folder is deployed to the `gh-pages` branch of the remote repo `https://github.com/LonnyGomes/grunt-deploy-site.git`.
-A local deploy_site reposiotry is created under .production_site
+A local reposiotry is created with in a folder named .production_site and after the site is deployed the URL will be opened up in a browser.

 ```js
 grunt.initConfig({